 Lukas Dostal News: Tending twine Sunday

-Dostal will be between the home pipes Sunday versus the Hurricanes, according to Derek Lee of The Hockey News.
+Dostal will patrol the home blue paint Sunday versus Toronto, per Derek Lee of The Hockey News.

-Dostal has conceded a total of nine goals on 45 shots in back-to-back losses.
-He has a subpar 3-4-1 record, .895 save percentage and 3.26 GAA across eight games in March.
-Carolina was blitzed to the tune of seven goals in a loss to the Kings on Saturday, while the Ducks have been off since Thursday.
+Dostal snapped his three-game losing streak in a 5-4 overtime win over the Rangers on Friday.
+He's been subpar through 10 appearances in March, posting a 4-5-1 record, .891 save percentage and 3.42 GAA.
+The Maple Leafs are on the second half of a back-to-back -- they defeated the Kings 3-1 on Saturday.

 Win Your League With RotoWire!